Managing Virtual Edges and Virtual Edge Nodes

 • Validation: IP address inputs are validated to reduce configuration errors.

 • Arista Compatibility: For VENs using Arista switches, only a single VE IP is supported as an exporter.
-When an Arista VEN is detected, the exporter selection is disabled on the configuration page.
+When an Arista VEN is detected, the exporter selection is disabled on the Virtual Edge Node Configuration page.

 Example Flow Exporter Configurations